Llandegley International Airport

-In November 2022, the owner took the decision to end his commitment to the sign, explaining it had cost him a total of over £25,000 to date.
+In November 2022, the owner decided to end his commitment to the sign, explaining it had cost him a total of over £25,000 to date.
 He expressed the hope that the Welsh Government's heritage body, Cadw, might be interested in funding it in the future as a cultural landmark.

+After a crowdfunding campaign, in May 2023 a new sign was erected east of the village, where the landowner will allow it to remain without cost.